 Students who accept a seat in the PA Program must submit a \$1,000 non-refundable deposit.
 This deposit will be applied to the first term tuition.
-Payment terms will be conveyed to the student upon notification of acceptance to the PA program.

-Once matriculated, students will be registered for all first-term coursework.
+Once matriculated, the PA Program Coordinator will register students for all first-term coursework.